-- a) The committee will review and provide advice on the appropriateness of AUSTRAC's: - risk management policy framework and the necessary internal controls for the effective identification and management of AUSTRAC's risks, in keeping with the Commonwealth Risk Management Policy - approach to managing AUSTRAC's key risks, including existing and potential controls - process for developing and implementing AUSTRAC's fraud control arrangements consistent with the fraud control framework, and satisfy itself that AUSTRAC has adequate processes for detecting, capturing and effectively responding to fraud risks, and

-- articulation of key roles and responsibilities relating to risk management and adherence to them by officials of AUSTRAC. - b) The committee will provide annual written advice to the CEO, in the form of a statement, whether: - AUSTRAC's risk management and fraud control frameworks, in the committee's view, are appropriate and comply with the PGPA Act, the PGPA Rules, and supporting guidance, and - AUSTRAC's system of risk oversight and management as a whole is appropriate, with reference to any specific areas of concern or suggestions for improvement.
+- a) The committee will review and provide advice on the appropriateness of AUSTRAC's: - Risk management policy framework and the necessary internal controls for the effective identification and management of AUSTRAC's risks, in keeping with the Commonwealth Risk Management Policy - ii.
+Approach to managing AUSTRAC's key risks, including existing and potential controls - iii.
+Process for developing and implementing AUSTRAC's fraud control arrangements consistent with the fraud control framework, and satisfy itself that AUSTRAC has adequate processes for detecting, capturing and effectively responding to fraud risks - iv.
+Articulation of key roles and responsibilities relating to risk management and adherence to them by officials of AUSTRAC. - b) The committee will provide annual written advice to the CEO, in the form of a statement, whether: - AUSTRAC's risk management and fraud control frameworks, in the committee's view, are appropriate and comply with the PGPA Act, the PGPA Rules, and supporting guidance - ii.
+AUSTRAC's system of risk oversight and management as a whole is appropriate, with reference to any specific areas of concern or suggestions for improvement.

-5.4 Systems of internal control
+6.4 Systems of internal controls